LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/i-can-see-like-how-a-butterfly.md

 ---
-slug: "/poemas/do-not-be-like-the-butterfly"
+slug: "/poemas/i-can-see-like-how-a-butterfly"
 tags: ["sad"]
-title: "do-not-be-like-the-butterfly"
+title: "i-can-see-like-how-a-butterfly"
 ---
-Do not be like the butterfly,
+I can see like how a butterfly

-that mates with pretty colors
+mates with pretty colors

 and kind of pretty lies.

 &nbsp;

-Do not be a time waster wasted butterfly,
+I can see a time waster wasted butterfly,

-ignoring realities as real life passes by.
+ignoring realities as reality passes by.

 &nbsp;